se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ### What does an Angular app look like?

 Let’s dive into some code written for Angular, starting with a little hello world example.
-All Angular apps start in HTML.
 The code is applicable for versions Angular 2 and above.

 ```
 <!doctype html>